ReScience/ReScience-submission/article/Larisch-2019.md

 ## Voltage-Clamp experiment

+To reproduce the voltage clamp experiment, the presynaptic neuron spikes with a constant firing rate of $25$ Hz for $50$ ms.
+The postsynaptic membrane potential is changed from a fixed value of
+$–80$ mV to $0$ mV.
+We recorded for different values of the postsynaptic membrane potential the weight change.
+Resulting changes in the learning rule are implemented as mentioned in the original publication.

 The results of the voltage-clamp experiment are shown in Fig. \ref{Fig_exp}-left.
 The blue line represents the weight change with the standard parameter set for the visual cortex and the red line represents the weight change with the parameter set for the hippocampus, as mentioned in the original publication [@Clopath2010].